-The Commercial Vehicle Safety Alliance (CVSA) announced its plans to postpone its annual spring International Roadcheck due to the outbreak of COVID-19 in North America.
+The Commercial Vehicle Safety Alliance (CVSA) announced its plans to conduct its annual spring International Roadcheck in North America from May 4-6.

 International Roadcheck is a 72-hour high-volume inspection and enforcement initiative conducted throughout the United States, Canada, and Mexico.

 During the three days, CVSA-certified inspectors look for vehicle violations that fall outside the guidelines established by the North American Standard Out-of-Service Criteria.

 These events typically have an impact on the freight market.
 When combined with already volume-intensive conditions, we could see substantial capacity constraints and rate fluctuations.

 During the days of, preceding, and after the CVSA’s yearly inspections, capacity tightens.
 According to an article published by FreightWaves, “An average of 17 commercial vehicles per minute are inspected throughout North America during the 72-hour period.”